kvvloten/samba_integrations/authentication/enterprise_wifi/README.md

 Setup instructions are written for a Debian Bookworm server.

 Assumptions:
-- Windows 10 machine is joined as a domain-member
+- Windows 10 machine is joined as a domain-member or Linux machine joined as domain-member using Samba Winbind
+- On Linux domain-members the network should be managed by NetworkManager
 - The server for Freeradius is joined as a domain-member using Samba tooling (Winbind).
 - Valid certificates are used on the domain controllers and on the Freeradius server.
 - Samba-AD has a (nested-) group `PERMISSION-GROUP` that contains computers with permission to use enterprise-wifi